NZRS/wavetrace/README.rst

 Installation
 ============
 1. Install SPLAT! >= 1.4.0, GDAL >= 1.11, and ImageMagick.
-For example, to install these on a Linux system do ``sudo apt-get update; sudo apt-get install splat gdal-bin imagemagick``
+For example, to install these on a Linux system do ``sudo apt-get update; sudo apt-get install splat gdal-bin python-gdal imagemagick``
 2. Create a Python 3.5 virtual environment
 3. In your virtual environment, install Wavetrace via Pip via ``pip install wavetrace``